Parliament Act 2025

 "How much money former Prime Ministers get each year"

-If you used to be the Prime Minister of New Zealand for at least 2 years, you will get an annuity.
-The Remuneration Authority will decide how much you get.
-They will work out how much you get based on how many years you served, up to a maximum of 5 years.
-If you die, your spouse or partner will get half of your annuity.
-You will get this annuity no matter when you were Prime Minister.
-You can find more information about how you get paid in clause 10 of Schedule 3.
-The Remuneration Authority's decision is a type of law, and you can find out more about this type of law in the Legislation Act 2019.
+You get an annuity if you were the Prime Minister for at least 2 years.
+The Remuneration Authority decides how much you get.
+They look at how many years you served, up to 5 years.
+You can get an annuity even if you were Prime Minister before this law started.
+If you die, your spouse or partner gets half of your annuity.
+The Remuneration Authority decides the yearly rate for this.
+You can find more information about getting the annuity in clause 10 of Schedule 3.
+The Remuneration Authority's decision is secondary legislation, which means it has to be published, as explained in Part 3 of the Legislation Act 2019.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.